Both my parents used to smoke for different reasons.

 When I started high school, smart phones were not a thing yet.

-Therefore, the only way to interact with people seemed like through smoking.
+The easiest way to interact with people seemed like by smoking.

 I used to practice a lot on how to start a conversation with someone.